-Debut novelist of New York Times-bestselling The Mothers, National Book Foundation 2016 5 Under 35 Honoree
+Novelist of National Book Award nominated, New York Times-bestselling The Vanishing Half, and National Book Foundation 2016 5 Under 35 Honoree

 Professor and author of Black is the Body

-Debut novelist of Homegoing and recipient of the National Book Foundation's 'Under 35' award
+Author of Homegoing and Transcendent Kingdom, and recipient of the National Book Foundation's 'Under 35' award

 National Book Award-winning poet, author of Voyage of the Sable Venus